joeldevel/newnasm/README.md

 `$ newnasm YOUR_PROGRAM_NAME`

-Creates a file with extension `.asm`
+Creates a file with extension `.asm` and a makefile

 Example: